umuplus/dynamorph/README.md

 This parameter provides a function to transform the value.
 By default, it's undefined.

+### Boolean

+Boolean type doesn't have other than common options.

 ### Soft Delete

 This is a special type to provide soft delete feature.